fprochazka/filip-prochazka.com/hire-me.md

 content-class: hire-me
 ---

+{% assign thisYear = site.time | date: "%Y" | plus: 0 %}

 # Hire me!

-I've been a software engineer for over 19 years, with over 10 years of experience as a team lead, tech lead, principal engineer, director of engineering, and even head of engineering in smaller startups and medium-sized companies.
+I've been a software engineer for over {{ thisYear | minus: 2006 }} years, with over {{ thisYear | minus: 2013 }} years of experience as a team lead, tech lead, principal engineer, director of engineering, and even head of engineering in smaller startups and medium-sized companies.
 If you want to know about what projects I've worked on, [you can read my CV](/cv), and if you want to know what I can do for you, continue reading here:

 ## I'm confident in my ability to: